nicolenair/visualizemybookshelf/README.md

 Web app for visualizing data about the books a user has read.

 Currently supported visualizations:
-- year of publication
+- distribution of year of publication (histogram)
-- place of publication
-- genre
+- bar chart of genre
-- number of pages
+- distribution of number of pages (histogram)

 The application, like any Django application, can be run via python manage.py runserver